googlec71d3302157b26f4.html

 Q:3 - How Long Will My Wood Fence Last in Edmonton's Climate?

-A: The lifespan of your wood fence Edmonton depends on factors like the type of wood used, installation quality, and maintenance.
+A: The lifespan of your wood fence in Edmonton depends on factors like the type of wood used, installation quality, and maintenance.
 Generally, a well-maintained wood fence can last between 10 to 15 years.
 Pressure-treated wood or cedar are both great options for Edmonton's variable weather.
 Regular maintenance, including sealing, staining, and inspecting for damage, will help extend the life of your fence.

 Q: 4 - Do You Work Outside Edmonton and Its Surrounding Area?